hagaihe/refinitve-data-service/README.md

-***Building and Porting the Docker Image
+Building and Porting the Docker Image:

 To build the Docker image, use the docker build command.
-Here is the general syntax
+Here is the general syntax:

-* docker build -t refinitiv-data-service:latest . *
+docker build -t refinitiv-data-service:latest .

 Once the image is built, you can save it to a file using the docker save command.
-This creates a tarball of the image which can be transferred to another machine.
+T his creates a tarball of the image which can be transferred to another machine.

 docker save -o refinitiv-data-service.tar refinitiv-data-service:latest